pandas-dev/pandas/doc/source/dsintro.rst

    s.to_numpy()

-Even if the Series is backed by an extension type, :meth:`Series.to_numpy` will return a NumPy ndarray.
+Even if the Series is backed by a :class:`~pandas.api.extensions.ExtensionArray`, :meth:`Series.to_numpy` will return a NumPy ndarray.

 Series is dict-like
 ~~~~~~~~~~~~~~~~~~~